Character varieties of higher dimensional representations and splittings of 3-manifolds: Tribranched surfaces and complexes of groups

 In the following, we will suppress the base point in the notation of fundamental groups unless specifically noted.

-\begin{defn}[Essential tribranched surfaces] A tribranched surface $\Sigma$ in $M$ is said to be {\em essential} if the following conditions are satisfied: \begin{enumerate}[labelindent=.5em, labelwidth=4em, labelsep*=1em, leftmargin=!, label=(ETBS\arabic*)] \item for any component $N$ of $M(\Sigma)$, the homomorphism $\pi_1 (N) \to \pi_1(M)$ induced by the natural inclusion map $N\hookrightarrow M$ is not surjective; \item for any components $C$, $S$, $N$ of $C(\Sigma)$, $S(\Sigma)$, $M(\Sigma)$ respectively, if the homomorphisms $\pi_1 (C) \to \pi_1 (S)$ and $\pi_1 (S) \to \pi_1 (N)$ are induced by the natural inclusion maps, they are injective; \item no component of $\Sigma$ is contained in a $3$-ball in $M$ or a collar of $\partial M$. \end{enumerate} \end{defn}
+\begin{defn}[Essential tribranched surfaces] A tribranched surface $\Sigma$ in $M$ is said to be {\em essential} if the following three conditions are satisfied, other than the conditions (TBS1) and (TBS2) of Definition~\ref{def:TBS}: \begin{enumerate}[labelindent=.5em, labelwidth=4em, labelsep*=1em, leftmargin=!, label=(ETBS\arabic*)] \item for any component $N$ of $M(\Sigma)$, the homomorphism $\pi_1 (N) \to \pi_1(M)$ induced by the natural inclusion map $N\hookrightarrow M$ is not surjective; \item for any components $C$, $S$, $N$ of $C(\Sigma)$, $S(\Sigma)$, $M(\Sigma)$ respectively, if the homomorphisms $\pi_1 (C) \to \pi_1 (S)$ and $\pi_1 (S) \to \pi_1 (N)$ are induced by the natural inclusion maps, they are injective; \item no component of $\Sigma$ is contained in a $3$-ball in $M$ or a collar of $\partial M$. \end{enumerate} \end{defn}

 \begin{rem} An essential surface (in the usual sense) in $M$ is regarded as an essential tribranched surface without any branched points. \end{rem}